TOTAL FUNDS 2025 - 2027

 Wayan Sadyana – Head of the Manik Empul Religious Temple

-After the launch, a team of curriculum experts comprising traditional elders, youth, and indigenous women worked together to develop a curriculum and learning module package based on local values for teaching materials in traditional schools.
-Three packages of Pedawa Traditional Ceremony Modules includes:
+After the launch, a team of curriculum experts consisting of traditional elders, youth, and traditional women worked together to develop a curriculum and learning module packages based on local values for teaching materials in traditional schools.
+The three Pasraman Adat Pedawa module packages include:

-• Lelintih found the bracelet – a system of traditional ceremonies that is passed down from generation to generation
+• lelinih nemu bracelet – a traditional ceremonial system passed down from generation to generation;

-• shallow – holy places and their history,
+• Dangkayan – holy place and its history;

 • Holy water for traditional ceremonies – uses and process of making holy water.

-It is also hoped that the Manik Empul Pesraman can melt the “freeze” between generations in the continuation of cultural narratives.
-As expressed by Wayan Sadyana below,
+Pasraman Manik Empul is also expected to be able to melt the “freeze” between generations in the continuation of cultural narratives.
+As expressed by Wayan Sadyana below.

-"So far, young people tend to feel embarrassed or ashamed to ask about traditional matters because they are afraid of being considered "impolite" or in the Pedawa language it is often called "wayahan bungut", which means acting like an adult when... ask about traditional things.
-With the existence of traditional schools, children and teenagers are given a place to pass on and receive local wisdom narratives.”
+""So far, young people tend to feel pakewuh or embarrassed to ask about traditional matters because they are afraid of being considered 'impolite' or in Pedawa language it is often called 'wayahan bunggut', meaning acting like an adult when asking about traditional matters.
+With the existence of traditional schools, children and teenagers seem to be given a place to pass on and accept local wisdom narratives."

 Wayan Sadyana – Head of the Manik Empul Religious Temple

-To ensure the pesraman continues to run and support the village's economic independence, the Pedawa Traditional Village also plans to establish a Village-Owned Enterprise (BUPDA).
+To ensure the pasraman continues to operate and support the village's economic independence, Pedawa Traditional Village also plans to establish a Village-Owned Enterprise (BUPDA).
 The annual fund allocated for the traditional village is only IDR 10 million—not enough to support the operation and development of the traditional school.

-Discussions between the village officials and the pesraman team discussed the business opportunities of an ecological tourism village in Pedawa to support funding for the traditional school.
-In October 2024, it was decided that the pesraman would be developed into a “Bali Aga Learning Center”, so that it could also be a source of income to support the pesraman’s operations.
+Discussions between the village officials and the pasraman team discussed the business opportunities of an ecological tourism village in Pedawa to support funding for traditional schools.
+In October 2024, it was decided that the pasraman would be developed into a “Bali Aga Learning Center”, so that it could also be a source of income to support the pasraman’s operations.

-Apart from launching the Pesraman, the Pedawa Traditional Community also has a new strategy for conserving water sources by planting aren tree seedlings which have an economic value of...
-300 sugar palm trees and 150 supporting plants were planted in 4 hectare land, spread across 18 springs in Pedawa Village.
+In addition to launching the Pasraman, the Pedawa Traditional Community also has a new strategy for conserving water sources by planting 300 aren palm seedlings that have economic value and 150 supporting plants planted on 4 hectares of land, spread across 18 water sources in Pedawa Village.

 This is done to make it easier for the Pedawa Indigenous Community to get clean water.
 Although the Pedawa Indigenous Village is located at a high altitude and has many water sources, the Pedawa Indigenous Community still has difficulty finding clean water due to the use of drilled wells and excessive groundwater extraction by tourism businesses.